ZHJamesY/RecipeFinder/README.md

 <br />

 # Deploy on third-party platform
-- Deploy using Docker, provide the path to the flask/Dockerfile file
+- Deploy using Docker, select the Dockerfile file